 8 Tips For Millennials To Jumpstart Your Financial Future

 Planning for your financial future shouldn’t be put off until your kids are out of the house.
 Start planning now to have a safe future.
 The younger you start planning, the better off you will be in the long run.
 Every day you waste is a day you can’t ever get back.

 Having a plan in place using SMART goals makes it easier to accomplish.
 SMART goals are goals that are Specific, Measurable, Attainable, Realistic, and Timely.
 If you want to save $1,000,000 by the time you retire, but only put in $20 a month then you are setting yourself up for failure.
 Knowing what you are planning for and how to get there will help you on the journey.
 Online savings calculators can help with savings goals.
 Your plan should cover your short term goals, such as taking a holiday this summer or buying Christmas gifts without charging your credit card, mid term goals like replacing your car or saving for a down payment on your first house, and long term goals like college for your kids and your own retirement.

 The general consensus when it comes to retirement planning is that you can safely withdraw 4% of your nest egg every year to make it last forever.
 So if you want to have $40,000 a year in retirement you need to save that million.
 Breaking it down in small steps makes it less scary than it sounds.

 It’s not enough to just have a budget.
 You must stick to the budget you create.
 It’s okay to change the budget, changing it is to be expected, but sticking with what you budget is a must.
 Doing so exerts willpower and control over your finances.
 If you have trouble sticking to a budget, then you will have trouble with some of the later steps.

 Write down all your sources of income and all your fixed expenses.
 And then give yourself a weekly or monthly allowance for variable expenses with what is left over.
-You can use this guide to help you set up and follow a budget.

 #4.
 Pay Off Your Debt